Focus Drift

 • Focus Score, interruption analysis, and drift calculations

-• On-device AI-powered insights and recommendations (where device supports it)
+• On-device AI-powered insights and recommendations

 • Task reminders and notifications